A topic from the subject of Literature Review in Chemistry.

 Introduction

 Organic chemistry is the study of carbon-containing compounds.
-It is a vast and complex field, with applications in many industries, including pharmaceuticals, food, and materials science.
-One of the most important aspects of organic chemistry is the ability to synthesize new compounds.
-This can be done through a variety of methods, which are collectively known as synthetic strategies.
+It's a vast and complex field with applications in pharmaceuticals, food, and materials science.
+A crucial aspect is the ability to synthesize new compounds using various methods, collectively known as synthetic strategies.

 Basic Concepts

-• Functional groups: Functional groups are atoms or groups of atoms that are responsible for the characteristic chemical properties of a molecule.
-For example, the hydroxyl group (-OH) is responsible for the polarity and reactivity of alcohols.
+• Functional groups: Atoms or groups of atoms responsible for a molecule's characteristic chemical properties.
+For example, the hydroxyl group (-OH) determines the polarity and reactivity of alcohols.

-• Structural isomers: Structural isomers are compounds that have the same molecular formula but different structural formulas.
-For example, butane and isobutane are structural isomers of C4H10.
+• Structural isomers: Compounds with the same molecular formula but different structural formulas.
+Butane and isobutane (C4H10) are examples.

-• Stereoisomers: Stereoisomers are compounds that have the same molecular formula and structural formula but differ in the spatial arrangement of their atoms.
-For example, cis-2-butene and trans-2-butene are stereoisomers of C4H8.
+• Stereoisomers: Compounds with the same molecular and structural formulas but differing in the spatial arrangement of atoms.
+Cis-2-butene and trans-2-butene (C4H8) are examples.

 Equipment and Techniques